Thursday, July 31, 2008

 Elvis Costello 13: Out Of Our Idiot

 Having parted ways with Columbia in the US, Elvis took an extended break from recording.
 His only release in this period was a sequel of sorts to Taking Liberties—or more accurately, to Ten Bloody Marys & Ten How’s Your Fathers, as it was only released in the UK.
-Out Of Our Idiot collected seventeen singles, strays and sundry (21 on the CD) from the eighties, and winkingly credited the collection to “Various Artists”, given the different band permutations and pseudonyms that had performed on the tracks.
+Out Of Our Idiot collected several singles, strays, and sundry (with another four on the CD) from the eighties, and winkingly credited the collection to “Various Artists”, given the different band permutations and pseudonyms that had performed on the tracks.
 Collectors already had most of these songs, but to the new initiate, the album provided a well-needed Costello fix in the drought that followed the stellar one-two punch of 1986.

 Current CD availability: none; download only